Electric bath (electrotherapy): History

 Electricity had been in use for medical treatment since the mid-18th century.
 However, this was mainly at the hands of quacks and charlatans, often promoting the treatment as a universal panacea.
 One notorious fringe practitioner using the electric bath was James Graham.
 It was brought into the mainstream by Golding Bird at Guy's Hospital who ran the "electrifying room" there from 1836.
 This was not the first time electricity had been used as a treatment in a hospital, but Bird was the first to study its efficacy with scientific rigour.
 According to Thomas Addison, past hospital use had been "vague and indiscriminate".
 Bird was well aware of the need to overcome this bad reputation and convince his colleagues.
 In a series of Guy's Hospital Reports, Bird identified specific treatments for specific conditions based on case studies.
 He was quick to highlight conditions that could not be treated so that his work was distinguished from the charlatans.
 Nevertheless, electrotherapy was usually considered a treatment of last resort when all else had failed.

-The "electric bath" (or "electrotherapy") aboard the Titanic, illustration from 1912.
-This facility was placed near Titanic's water pool and the Turkish baths, on F deck.